SadakAbdullahi/SadakAbdullahi/README.md

 - 🔭 I’m currently working on **Mobile programming**

-- 🌱 I’m currently learning **JavaScript,React js,Node js,Flutter,PHP&MYSQL,java Spring, Data Structure using Java, and so on👉....**
+- 🌱 I’m currently learning **JavaScript,React js,Node js,Flutter,PHP&MYSQL,java Spring, Data Structure using Java, Dart,and so on👉....**

 - 👯 I’m looking to collaborate on **Many projects**